daveyarwood/blog.djy.io/src/_drafts/fifo-narrator.md

 In summary:

-* something about text to speech CLI tools
+* There are a variety of good command-line tools available that can generate text-to-speech audio.
+The ones that leverage the Google Translate text-to-speech API are particularly nice.

-* something about not relying on the availability of an Internet connection
+* When you're doing something important like a live performance, you should never rely on the availability of an Internet connection, if you can help it!

-* something about FIFOs
+* Named pipes (a.k.a.
+FIFOs) can be a wonderful tool when you're writing Bash scripts and you need a simple queuing mechanism.

-* something about sox
+* SoX (the Swiss Army knife of audio manipulation) is handy when you want to stitch together audio files at the command line.

-* Writing reliable software isn't just a good practice, it also scores you bonus points with your wife, or something like that
+* Writing reliable software isn't just a good practice; in rare situations, it might just score you some bonus points with your spouse!

 # Comments?